Farukh-AVA/demo-notes-app/README.md

 - **Content Delivery:** CloudFront serves the app content, ensuring fast and reliable delivery.

-- **Authentication:** Amazon Cognito is used for user authentication authorization and securing APIs.
+- **Authentication:** Amazon Cognito Userpool and Cognito Authorizer are used for user and services authentication authorization and securing APIs.

 - **Database:** DynamoDB stores the app's data efficiently.